StanJulia/Stan.jl/README.md

 This version will be kept as the Github branch Stan-j0.3-v0.0.4

-## Whats new
+## What's new

 ### Version 0.0.4

-The three most important features introduced in version 0.0.4 are:
+The two most important features introduced in version 0.0.4 are:

 1. Using Mamba to display and diagnose simulation results.
-2. The handling of NaNs in input data.
-3. The ability to select which variables to extract form Stan's output .csv file.
+2. The ability to select which variables to extract form Stan's output .csv file.

 ### Version 0.0.3